goharbor/community/proposals/new/refactor_admin.md

 	Type string
 	//The validation function for this field.
 	Validator ValidateFunc
-	//Is this settign can be modified after configure Editable bool
+	//Is this setting can be modified after configure Editable bool
 	//Reloadable - reload config from env after restart Reloadable bool